 As an online store in the UK, whether you’re a sole trader or running a small business, you have the same tax obligations as any other business.
 Selling goods or services online means you’re liable to pay taxes on your profits.
 The key to staying compliant with UK tax laws is understanding the various taxes that apply to your eCommerce business.

-You may have heard that you do not have to pay business taxes on goods sold online.
+You may have heard that you don’t have to pay business taxes on goods sold online.
 This is incorrect.
-However, this does not mean you have to pay tax every time you sell something online (i.e. on eBay or Etsy).
+However, this doesn’t mean you must pay tax every time your items are sold online (i.e. on an online marketplace like eBay or Etsy).
 As of 2017, the UK Government provided a tax-free threshold of £1,000 for online sales.

-You MUST NOT charge VAT if you are not registered to do so.
+You MUST NOT charge VAT if you are not registered.
 There are severe penalties for doing so.
 Be prepared and consider that VAT registration can take up to 10 weeks.

-If you are a business supplying digital services to UK consumers, these are liable to UK VAT.
-If you supplied to consumers outside the UK these are not liable to UK VAT.
-They may be liable to VAT in the country where the consumer is based
+If you’re an eCommerce business supplying digital services to UK consumers, these are liable to UK VAT.
+If you supply to consumers outside the UK these are not liable to UK VAT.
+However, they may be liable to VAT in the country where the consumer is based.

 The treatment of VAT for the supply of services to the EU changed on 1st July 2021.
 Now, any goods delivered to an EU country will attract value-added tax.

-The rules for e-commerce transactions with the EU have also changed at the same time.
-It is an area of some complexity.
+The rules for eCommerce transactions with the EU have also changed simultaneously.
+It’s an area of some complexity.
 An accountant or commercial solicitor will be able to explain the rules applying to your particular business.

 Do online businesses pay taxes in the UK?

 Yes, online businesses, including eCommerce ventures are subject to various taxes in the UK.
 These taxes can include income tax, national insurance contributions and corporation tax, depending on the legal structure of your business.
 Whether you operate as a sole trader, partnership or limited company, you must fulfil your tax obligations.